CartoDB/mobile-sdk/doc/routing.md

   </div>

 </div>

-### 2. Use PackageManagerListener to get DownloadManager events
+2) Use PackageManagerListener to get DownloadManager events

-Routing package download cannot be started immediately - SDK needs to get latest definition of packages from CARTO online service.
-Once this list is received, PackageManagerListener's .onPackageListUpdated() is called.
-This similar to offline map packages - see [call flow diagram](/images/pm_flow.png)
+Routing package downloads cannot be started immediately, as the Mobile SDK needs to get latest definition of packages from CARTO online service.
+Once this list is received, `PackageManagerListener's .onPackageListUpdated()` is called.

-For this you need to write your own PackageManagerListener, and start offline download in the *onPackageListUpdated* method, where it is sure that package metadata is already downloaded and known.
+- Write your own PackageManagerListener, and start the offline download using the `onPackageListUpdated` method, which ensure that the package metadata is downloaded

 <div class="js-TabPanes">
   <ul class="Tabs">